Genres: Historical Romance

 Natalie lives with her father, Saul, a wealthy tobacconist.
 She also has an older brother, Adam.
-(Natalie’s mother, Kathryn, passed when Natalie was younger.
-The circumstances of her passing is one of many secrets-the word of the book-that Saul is trying to keep from Natalie).
+Natalie’s mother, Kathryn, passed when Natalie was younger.
+The circumstances of her passing is one of many secrets–the theme of the book–that Saul is trying to keep from Natalie.

-Bryce-who has multiple aspects to his persona-has come to Key West at the request of his dying father, Tom, whom Bryce has been estranged from.
-Bryce also has to deal with his younger brother, Hugh, whom he has bad blood with.
+Bryce–who has multiple aspects to his persona–has come to Key West at the request of his dying father, Tom.
+Bryce has been estranged from his father for a long time.
+Bryce also has to deal with his younger brother, Hugh, with whom he has bad blood.

 Bryce is hired by a businessman in New Orleans, Clarence Seymour, to find three things.
 An opium shipment, and Seymour’s wife and daughter, who were taken in separate incidents years apart.
 Bryce won’t be able to bring back Seymour’s wife–she, Kathryn, is dead–but he can bring back his daughter…Natalie.

-In the end, the secrets Saul and Adam wanted to hide from Natalie are revealed, and she and Bryce have their Happily Ever After.
+In the end, the secrets Saul and Adam wanted to hide from Natalie are revealed She and Bryce have their Happily Ever After.